Winter Storm Causes Deadly 67-Vehicle Car Accident In Baltimore

 As all of my avid blog followers already are aware, I am a Baltimore Chiropractor that spends the majoirty of my clinic time treating acutely injured Baltimore car accident patients.
 Typically these patients present with axial spine pain (headaches, neck pain, and back pain) from acute whiplash injuries as a result of Baltimore car accidents.
 This week was fairly normal for us in the clinic, as we saw about another dozen new Baltimore auto accident injury patients.
 The weatherman was calling for snow and freezing rain Friday night into Saturday, and I predicted that the adverse road conditions would likely cause there to be more crashes.
 Unfortunately for the citizens of Baltimore (where I also reside) I was correct, as we saw the first major storm of the season cause a 67 vehicle pile up on I-95 Northbound near Washington Boulevard in Southwest Baltimore.
 Several people even lost their lives due to the horrific conditions.

 By now we have all seen the cell phone video capturing the moment the gas tankard hit the retaining wall on I-95 and fell below the elevated highway to the train tracks below, exploding into a fireball almost instantaneously.
 While it looked like the action out of a Hollywood blockbuster, it was unfortunately real.
-For those that are so inclined you can see the video of the explosion here.
-I apologize for any NSFW (not safe for work) language that you may hear.

 What happened after that was a domino effect as other vehicles, traveling too quickly under icy road conditions continued to crash around that turn.
 By the time the dust settled nearly 67 vehicles were involved in a chain-reaction crash that unfortunately took at least two lives.
 Even for hours after the event it became clear just how difficult it would be for emergency vehicles and police to get to the scene to help the injured and the stranded.